meeshkan/json-schema-fast-check/README.md

 `json-schema-fast-check` implements arbitrary JSON Schema values using the `fast-check` library for property testing.

 The library is in `0.0.0-pre-pre-alpha`.
 Not on NPM yet.
 Assume nothing works.
-Check out the tests to see how it works.
+Check out the tests to grok the general idea.
 Enjoy!

 ## A note on JSON Schema